 - Thrillium (Cold Creek)

 The majority of the riders we saw on the trail Sunday were rolling down at a moderate pace, checking everything out.
-The speed and size of the jumps is reminiscent of park style trails like A-Line at the Whistler Bike Park.
+The speed and size of the jumps is reminiscent of park-style trails like A-Line at the Whistler Bike Park.

 What’s the best bike for the trail?

 Most riders we saw that are successfully hitting the lines were on enduro caliber bikes, though a shorter travel slopestyle class bike would work well under the right rider.
 You really need to carry momentum on the trail to clear all the jumps, which means minimal braking for much of it.
 Everyone we’ve ridden with has over jumped and under jumped their share, and all that travel really helped keep the rubber on the ground.
 While I was working my way up, I bottomed out my rear suspension a number of times, as I was holding back.
-Once I stayed off the brakes and committed to the send, I was clearing everything.
+Once I stayed off the brakes and committed to the send, I cleared everything.

 Can anyone ride it?

-That said, Inga had a blast riding the trail, as current traffic on the trail is light, and who doesn’t love massive berms, flow and pumping big ‘ol rollers?
+That said, our intermediate-level riders still had a blast riding the trail, as current traffic on the trail is light, and who doesn’t love massive berms, flow and pumping big ‘ol rollers?
 If you’re learning/ getting to know the trail though, be aware: in order to successfully negotiate the jumps on the trail, high speeds and commitment to your actions is mandatory.
 And though sight lines on the trail are good, loitering in the middle of the line could be disastrous — for both the rider and the person blocking the trail. (if you caused someone to crash by standing in the middle of the trail there also is the possibility that you could face financial liability – we do live in a litigious country)

-There isn’t yet signage or an adequate skills filter at the beginning of the trail, so be hyperaware that if you’re checking it out and stopped that you should give plenty of leeway to riders descending.
+There isn’t yet signage or an adequate skills filter at the beginning of the trail, so be hyperaware that if you’re checking it out and stopped you should give plenty of leeway to riders descending.

 The jumps are sizable and riders working their way down the trail require a high degree of concentration.